 The Magento Community Engineering Team working on PWA Studio has a roadmap for future releases.
 This is what it looks like for the next year, and beyond:

-Magento Innovations Lab: Examples of apps powered by PWA
+Magento Innovations Lab: Examples of apps powered by PWA for Magento

 Innovations Lab is a Magento community project that applies the latest technologies and creates cutting-edge solutions, apps, and products.